Nanotechnology Market Size & Share Analysis - Growth Trends and Forecast (2026 - 2031)

 Nanotechnology Market Analysis by Mordor Intelligence

-The nanotechnology market is expected to grow from USD 104.88 billion in 2025 to USD 118.73 billion in 2026 and is forecast to reach USD 220.8 billion by 2031 at 13.21% CAGR over 2026-2031.
+The nanotechnology market size is expected to grow from USD 104.88 billion in 2025 to USD 118.73 billion in 2026 and is forecast to reach USD 220.8 billion by 2031 at 13.21% CAGR over 2026-2031.
 The sharp rise mirrors sovereign technology policies, post-pandemic healthcare priorities, and clean-energy mandates that are resetting industrial demand patterns.
 Growth is reinforced by the use of lipid nanoparticles in mRNA vaccines, silicon nanowire anodes that can triple electric-vehicle range, and quantum-dot displays that raise color performance without line overhauls.
 Asia-Pacific remains the production powerhouse, while the Middle East and Africa accelerate on the back of state-funded research hubs.
 Bottom-up manufacturing keeps the cost edge, yet top-down lithography grows fastest as semiconductor makers chase smaller nodes.
 Regulatory actions are a double-edged sword: the US CHIPS Act pours capital into domestic fabs, whereas stricter REACH reviews delay certain metal-oxide nanoparticle launches.

 Key Report Takeaways